 How to plant tulip bulbs in pots

-Gardening expert Monty Don promotes 'a tulip lasagne, with an earlier variety such as "Orange Emperor" planted deepest that will flower first, followed by a mid-season variety like "Negrita" planted above it and then finally, in the top layer a late-season one such as "Queen of Night"' in his blog.
+Gardening expert Monty Don in his blog (opens in new tab) promotes 'a tulip lasagne, with an earlier variety such as "Orange Emperor" planted deepest that will flower first, followed by a mid-season variety like "Negrita" planted above it and then finally, in the top layer a late-season one such as "Queen of Night"'.

 ‘If you’re short of space, cover the bulbs with soil and then add a second layer of bulbs before filling in the hole.
 There is still enough soil above the bulbs to allow you to overplant the tulips without damaging them,’ advises Sarah Raven.